Business Conduct at the University of Chicago

 - Complying with University policies, procedures and other guidance

-- Avoiding real or perceived conflicts of interest of commitment
+- Avoiding real or perceived conflicts of interest of commitment, including those created by acceptance of gifts received from third parties

 - Keeping confidential all private University information and records